MockbaTheBorg/RunCPM/readme.md

 When using a serial terminal emulator, make sure it sends either CR or LF when you press enter, not both (CR+LF), or else it will break the DIR listing on DR's CCP.
 This is standard CP/M 2.2 behavior.

 RunCPM does not support making files read-only or any other CP/M attributes.
 All the files will be visible and R/W all the time, so be careful.
 It supports making "disks" read-only though, but only from RunCPM's perspective.
 The R/O attributes of the disk's containing folder are not modified.

-Lua scripting is not supported on platforms other than Windows, Linux and MacOS.
-There is no Lua support for Arduino based platforms yet. (see deprecation comment above)

 Some applications, like hi-tech C for example, will try to access user areas higher than 15 to verify if they are running on a different CP/M flavor than 2.2.
 This causes the generation of user areas with letters higher than F. This is an expected behavior and won't be "fixed".